 New retail development will be assessed in terms of its location, scale and impact.
-It will be permitted if it accords with the retail hierarchy as set out in Table 5 and conforms with the sequential approach.
+It will be permitted if it accords with the retail hierarchy and conforms to the sequential approach.
 Most retail development will be directed to the town and local centres.